su-jai/player_forecasting/README.md

 The objective is to take a database of historical playercounts for video games and build a model that is able to predict the playercount at some predefined time into the future.

-I have made liberal useage of Claude Code in this project to help speed up the generation of code as well as to clean up and streamline my notebooks and produce a nice looking Quarto report.
+I have made liberal useage of Claude Code in this project to help speed up the generation of code as well as to clean up and streamline my notebooks and produce a nice looking Quarto report which can be found [here](https://su-jai.github.io/player_forecasting/).
 The contents of the report however are written solely by myself.

 # Objectives completed